 Primary Care Internal Medicine will be held online this year, using live streaming, electronic Q&A, and other remote learning technologies.

-This program provides a comprehensive update of the most important changes and advances impacting primary care practice.
+This program provides a comprehensive and action-focused update of the most important changes and advances impacting front-line clinicians in primary care practice.
 Led by Harvard’s leading clinical faculty— representing more than 30 fields of medicine—you will receive comprehensive updates across the full spectrum of primary care medicine, including optimized approaches to patients with complex medical needs, along with guidance to incorporate them into everyday clinical practice.

 - Disease prevention and health promotion: Are you and your patients up to date with current recommendations?

 - Hypertension: Customizing targets and treatment strategies for each individual patient

 - Cholesterol management: Setting targets and achieving goals specific to patient risk

 - Examination skills: Improved techniques for joint examinations, back, shoulder, knee, hand, and foot

-- Anemia: Straightforward approaches applied in primary care
+- Anemia: Straightforward approaches for abnormal results encountered in office practice

 Optimal diagnosis, treatment, and clinical outcomes for complex office-based practice